jakekelly44/readme-generator/src/README.md

-# Test output
+# This is a test.

 ## Summary
 ![badge](https://img.shields.io/badge/license-Open-blue)<br />
-This is a test output in order to test the functionality of the application.
+This is test output for the readme generator function.

 ## Table of Contents
 - [Description](#description)